-Quarter-to-quarter global sales revenue for LCD TVs surpassed that of plasma TVs for the first time in fourth quarter of 2006 following strong sales in the 40-inch to 46-inch screen size segment, according to a report just released from market research firm DisplaySearch.
+Austin, Texas — Quarter-to-quarter global sales revenue for LCD TVs surpassed that of plasma TVs for the first time in 2006, following strong fourth-quarter sales in the 40-inc to 46-inch screen size segment, according to a report just released from market research firm DisplaySearch.

-Meanwhile, Sony took top revenue spots in worldwide LCD TV sales, while Samsung took top unit sales market share for the category.
+Meanwhile, Sony took the top revenue spot in worldwide LCD TV sales, while Samsung took top unit sales market share for the category.
 Samsung was also the top unit sales and revenue earner in overall television sales, worldwide, during the fourth quarter, the report states.

-According to the report, overall global TV unit shipments grew 26 percent quarter-to-quarter (Q3 to Q4) in the seasonally strong fourth quarter while declining 1 percent year-to-year (Q4 2005 to Q42006) to 57.6 million, Display Search said.
-North America registered the highest year-over-year (full year 2005 over full year 2006) overall TV unit growth, which DisplaySearch attributed to "excessive sell-in during the third quarter leading to rapid price declines in large-sized flat -panel TVs."
+Overall global TV unit shipments grew 26 percent quarter-to-quarter in the seasonally strong fourth quarter while declining 1 percent year-to-year to 57.6 million, Display Search said.
+North America registered the highest year-over-year overall TV unit growth, which DisplaySearch attributed to “excessive sell-in during the third quarter leading to rapid price declines in large-sized flat-panel TVs.”

 According to the report, LCD TV was the only technology to enjoy year-over-year revenue growth worldwide in the period, up 72 percent, as 117 percent LCD unit growth offset the 21 percent average selling price declines.

-The report said that LCD TV revenue surpassed CRT TV revenue in North America for the first time in the fourth quarter.
+The report said that LCD TV revenue surpassed CRT TV revenue in North America for the first time in the fourth quarter of 2006.

-LCD TVs rose from 4 percent unit share worldwide in the third quarter of 2006 to 7 percent unit share in fourth quarter of 2006, earning a 9 percent share in North America.
-Also, worldwide 1,080p LCD TV sales overtook 720p LCD TVs on a unit basis in the 46-inch to 47-inch segment in the period and reached a 30 percent revenue share at 40-inch to 44-inches.
+LCD TVs rose from 4 percent unit share worldwide in the third quarter to 7 percent unit share in fourth quarter, earning a 9 percent share in North America.
+Also, worldwide 1,080p LCD TV sales overtook 720p LCD TVs on a unit basis in the 46-inch to 47-inch segment in the period and reached a 30 percent revenue share at 40 inches to 44 inches.

-Sony widened its revenue share advantage over Samsung in the 40-inch to 44-inch segment worldwide, DisplaySearch said, by accounting for more than a 50 percent share in 40-inch to 42-inch 1,080p models.
+Sony widened its revenue share advantage over Samsung in the 40-44 inch segment worldwide, DisplaySearch said, by accounting for more than a 50 percent share in 40-42 inch 1,080p models.
 While Samsung fell to No. 2 in LCD TV revenues, Sharp, Philips and LGE remained Nos.
-3 -5 with only Philips gaining share.
+3, 4 and 5 respectively with only Philips gaining share.